AbstractXan/Mizi/src/test/testFiles/README.md

-Donot Change Values In `testTemplate.md` as it is required for testing.
+Donot Change Values In `testTemplate.conf` as it is required for testing.